netskopeoss/CSPM-GCP-AutoRemediation/README.md

 |11|CIS-GCPFND-1.0.0|VPCnetwork|Ensure that SSH access is restricted from the internet|The auto-remediation cloud function removes the entry for source “0.0.0.0/0” from firewall rule source ranges if present|
 |12|CIS-GCPFND-1.0.0|VPCnetwork|<p>Ensure VPC Flow logs is enabled for every subnet in VPC Network</p><p></p>|The auto-remediation cloud function enables flow logging for each subnet region-wise|

+  #  Supported AWS Auto-remediation Rules

-# Service: Compute Engine
+## Service: Compute Engine
-1. ## Communications and control network protection: Ensure the default network does not exist in a project
+### 1. Communications and control network protection: Ensure the default network does not exist in a project

 - **Rule Definition**
   - VPC should not have Name eq "default" and AutoCreateSubnetworks eq True